 Performance Contracting in After-Sales Service Supply Chains (with Morris Cohen and Serguei Netessine).
 2007.
 Management Science, 53(12), 1843-1858.

 Signaling and Contract Choice in After-Sales Service (with Nitin Bakshi and Nicos Savva).
 2013.
-Under review.
+Under revision.

 Time to Come Clean?
 Disclosure and Inspection Policies for Green Production.
 2013.
 Under revision.

 Supply Chain Contracting with Quality Choice (with Robert Swinney).
 2013.
 Working paper.

 Strategic Reliability Investments in Multi-Indenture Supply Chains.
 2011.
 Working paper.

 Reliability or Inventory?
 Analysis of Product Support Contracts in the Defense Industry (with Morris Cohen and Serguei Netessine).
 2011.
 Working paper.